Use this announcement bar to draw your user’s attention to important updates and deals.

 • A round face (moon face)

-• Hump on the back of the neck due to excess fat on the back of the neck
+• The hump on the back of the neck due to excess fat on the back of the neck

 • Thin arms and legs